Jumbo Garter Scarf

 It also happens to be incredibly beautiful yarn, as sculptural as rope and as soft as anything.
 But pay attention here: We are issuing Jumbo Andean Homespun in a limited edition, available exclusively in Heirloom White, and once we sell out, we sell out!
 So if adventurous knitting is on your itinerary, grab some while you can!

 Share your progress and connect with the community by tagging your pics with #PurlSoho, #PurlSohoBusyHands, and #PurlSohoJumboGarterScarf.
 We can’t wait to see what you make!

 - 6 skeins of Purl Soho’s Jumbo Andean Handspun, 60% baby alpaca and 40% merino wool.
-Approximately 256 yards required.
+Each skein is 16 yards/ 125 grams; approximately 96 yards required.

 - US 50 (25mm), 60-inch circular needles

 PLEASE NOTE: Our Jumbo Andean Handspun was a limited-release yarn and is unfortunately no longer available.
 For a similar gauge for this project, we recommend using 5 skeins of Gentle Giant held double, equally Jumbo, and in a wide range of color choices!

 3 1/4 stitches and 8 rows = 4 inches in garter stitch

 Finished Dimensions: 7 inches wide x 74 inches long